Introduction

 Here's how Xflow emphasizes payment security:

-- Xflow is ISO 27001 and SOC 2 certified, offering you enterprise-grade data protection and confidentiality.
+- ISO 27001 and SOC 2 certified: You get enterprise-grade data protection and confidentiality, independently audited.

-- Xflow provides regulatory support from experts, as and when you need it.
+- Expert regulatory support: Xflow provides compliance guidance from specialists, as and when you need it.

 Future trends in payment security and fraud detection technologies